Tutorial: Form Submission Service Plugin

 Lines 13-20: Set the violation description that can be displayed when there is a violation to the set pattern.
 If the form field value doesn't match the pattern, you get an error, and also form submission is aborted.

-If you don't want to keep all of your code in the main files, you can add files to the extension's folder and import functions and objects into the main files.
-To do this, create a new file in the extension's folder.
+If you don't want to keep all of your code in the main files, you can add files to the plugin's folder and import functions and objects into the main files.
+To do this, create a new file in the plugin's folder.
 To import from these files to the main files, use the following syntax:

 Copy

-You can test your extension before publishing your site using functional testing like you would with any backend Velo code.
+You can test your plugin before publishing your site using functional testing like you would with any backend Velo code.
 Make sure your validateSubmission() function's return values are properly formatted.

-You can test your extension after deploying.
+You can test your plugin after deploying.
 To do this, add console logs to your code.
 The results appear in the Site Events log.

 Once your code files are ready, publish your site.
 Navigate to your site, and fill in a form.
 Any violations to the validations you've customized are displayed on the form.